jimken123/jimken123.github.io/_pages/outsider.md

 <i>For more information, photos, and video from this trip, including all the non-kayaking activities, please visit our trip website at MananaManana.com.</i>

+<img src="/img/outsider/pie.png">

 ### Addendum

-The original article received a grand total of one comment, but it wasa good one, so I'm pasting it in here too.
+The original article received a grand total of one comment, but it was a good one, so I'm pasting it in here too.
 Thanks Oracle, whoever you might be!

-<i>Oracle - This is a fantastic article	IP:88.117.92.77 | 2007-01-04 12:33:20
+<i>Oracle - This is a fantastic article	IP:88.117.92.77 | 2007-01-04 12:33:20</i>

-wow best article on paddling I read - love it - sounded like a serious adventure and lots of fun - hope to see more of these here - all I can say is WOW - deadly photos also- :P</i>
+<i>wow best article on paddling I read - love it - sounded like a serious adventure and lots of fun - hope to see more of these here - all I can say is WOW - deadly photos also- :P</i>

-<img src="/img/outsider/pie.png">

-#### END JUST THE TEXT